 Energy storage can be used as a resource to add stability, control, and reliability to the electric grid.
-Historically, storage technologies have not been widely used because it has not been cost competitive with cheaper sources of power, such as fossil fuels.
-However, given the recent decline in cost as well as improved storage technologies, storage has become an option that is able to compete.
-With the growing use of intermittent technologies such as wind and solar energy, energy storage technologies can provide the needed power during periods of low generation from intermittent resources that will assist in keeping the electric grid stable and possibly prevent curtailment of resources in spring and fall
+Historically, storage technologies have not been widely used because ithey haves not been cost competitive with cheaper sources of power, such as fossil fuels.
+Additionally, batteries still experience life span issues that affect their cost effectiveness.
+Depending on the information source, there are those that believe However, given the recent decline in cost as well as improved storage technologies, storage has become an option that is able to compete-36 and those that are more cautious in regards to storage.
+Nevertheless, wWith the growing use of intermittent technologies such as wind and solar energy, energy storage technologies can provide the needed power during periods of low generation from intermittent resources that will assist in keeping the electric grid stable and possibly prevent curtailment of resources in spring and fall